 Like marketing and tenant selection, to slip into language with your property policies that are non-compliant.
 Here’s an example: A landlord does not allow pets in a rental unit, and the application clearly marked the rule.
 While filling out the application, a potential tenant asks if there are exceptions to this policy.
 The landlord replies, “no.” In less than a minute, this landlord may have innocently stumbled into non-compliance.
 By giving a sweeping “no” to all animals, this statement includes services animals.
 Service animals are exceptions to pet policies and individuals with disabilities cannot be denied housing because of their service animal.

-As the leader of Arlington, TX property management companies, Specialized Real Property Management keeps you compliant with all federal and local laws and regulations.
-For more information about this and our other services, find us at www.realpropertydfw.com
+As the leader of Arlington, TX property management companies, Specialized Specialized Property Management keeps you compliant with all federal and local laws and regulations.
+For more information about this and our other services, find us at www.specializeddallas.com